-Trade and other receivables, net
+Non-trade and other receivables

-Trade receivables arising from depot royalties with an average credit term of 60 days are recognized at transaction price and subsequently measured at amortized cost using effective interest method less any provision for impairment.
+Non-trade receivables arising from depot royalties with an average credit term of 60 days are recognized at transaction price and subsequently measured at amortized cost using effective interest method less any provision for impairment.

-Other receivables are recognized initially at fair value and subsequently measured at amortized cost using effective interest method, less any provision for impairment.
+Other receivables, such as advances, are recognized initially at fair value and subsequently measured at amortized cost using effective interest method, less any provision for impairment.

-Trade receivables and its related provision for impairment are written off when the Group has determined that the receivable is uncollectible as they have already exerted all collection efforts, including filing a legal case.
+Non-trade receivables and its related provision for impairment are written off when the Group has determined that the receivable is uncollectible as they have already exerted all collection efforts, including filing a legal case.
 Bad debts written off are specifically identified after exhausting all collection efforts (i.e. sending demand letters and legal notice of default to customers) and are approved by the BOD.